-The pricing of pharmaceuticals is regulated by the Decree on the Pricing of Pharmaceutical Products (Official Gazette of 22 September 2007, No. 26651).
+The pricing of pharmaceuticals is regulated by the Communiqué on the Pricing of Pharmaceutical Products (Official Gazette of 22 September 2007, No. 26651) and the Decree on Pricing of Pharmaceutical Products (Official Gazette of 30 June 2007, 26568).
 The Ministry of Health uses its powers under the legislation to issue and circulate pricing communiqués from time to time.
 These communiqués lay down the ever-changing details of the pricing regime.

 Turkey applies a reference pricing system in which the lowest ex-factory prices in certain reference countries serve as a benchmark for the ex-factory price of the original and generic pharmaceuticals.
 Profit margins in the different levels or layers of the distribution chain are strictly controlled.
 The reference countries have currently been selected as France, Greece, Italy, Portugal and Spain.
-The base price of original products with no generics in the Turkish market cannot exceed the lowest reference country price, whereas the base price of original products with generics cannot exceed 66 per cent of the lowest reference country price.
-The ex-factory price of generics cannot exceed 66 per cent of the lowest reference country price.
+The base price of original products with no generics in the Turkish market cannot exceed the lowest reference country price, whereas the base price of original products with generics cannot exceed 60 per cent of the lowest reference country price.
+The ex-factory price of generics cannot exceed 60 per cent of the lowest reference country price.